-Today, there was a note on the front page of the Zingku web site that, “We’ve entered into an agreement to have Google Acquire our Zingku service,” and a report by the Google Operating System blog – Google Buys Zingku, Mobile Social Network.
+Today, there was a note on the front page of the Zingku web site that, “We’ve agreed to have Google Acquire our Zingku service,” and a report by the Google Operating System blog – Google Buys Zingku, Mobile Social Network.

 The Zingku site tells us that the service allows people to: